ganttlab/ganttlab-live/README.md

 1. `git clone https://gitlab.com/clorichel/ganttlab` will clone this repository
 1. `cd ganttlab && ./bashInDevEnv.sh` to connect to the development environment
 1. `./bootstrapIt.sh` within the dev environment.
 You will be prompted for your GitLab instance URL and your Private Token (Wanna try with your GitLab.com account?
-Your account Private Token [is here](https://gitlab.com/profile/account)!)
+Your account Private Token [is here](https://gitlab.com/profile/account), or generate a Personal Access Token [out there](https://gitlab.com/profile/personal_access_tokens)!)
 1. `npm run dev`: run _GanttLab_ right now, from the dev environment

 Enjoy it on http://localhost:8080/!
 You may also read about the long version through [configuring](#configuring) and [installing](#installing).